vijaypurohit322/API-RESPONSE-Manager/README.md

 You can see changes and manage your api response using this repo

-## will be uploded soon, stay connected.
+## will be live soon, stay connected.
 You can follow me to receive updates from me.